 What does PLA mean and am I required to apply for it?

 PLA stands for Prior Learning Assessment.
-You only need to apply for it if you have done some previous education and you are hoping to get exempted from one or more subjects in our course.
+You only need to apply for it if you have done some previous education and you are hoping to get exempted from one or more subjects in our program.
 If you do not want exemptions, you do not need to apply for the PLA.

 When you are closed for holidays, will I still receive my course materials and have my papers graded?